 For many of us, keeping our skin looking smooth, elastic, and youthful is one of the biggest concerns as we age.
 In particular, crepey skin is a condition that a large number of people encounter and want to improve, ranking up there with age spots and simple wrinkles.

 If you’re dealing with crepey skin, you shouldn’t feel like you just have to live with the sagging, fragility, and wrinkling associated with it.
 By learning more about this condition — and the many effective treatments out there — you can take an active role in seriously improving the health and appearance of your skin.

 What is crepey skin?

-Crepey skin gets its name from its general appearance – which is thin and looks finely wrinkled like crepe paper.
+Crepey skin gets its name from its similarity to the thinness and wrinkles of crepe paper.
 This condition usually covers a large part of the skin and is typically thin and fragile.
-Some of the most common areas for crepey skin is underneath the eyes and on the upper inner arms.
+Some of the most common areas for crepey skin are underneath the eyes and on the upper inner arms.

 - Certain skin types

 - Excessive weight loss

 - Hormonal changes